CAPS News & Events

 Film Screening "A Page of Madness" and Benshi Performance

-In this issue, we announce several additional CAPS-organized lectures for the fall term, as well as an information session on the Freeman Internship Fellowships.
+In this issue, we announced several additional CAPS-organized lectures for the fall term, as well as an information session on the Freeman Internship Fellowships.
 Our partner units are also offering a variety of exciting talks and funding opportunities.

 CAPS Newsletter September Issue Cover